What is AP?

 Advanced Placement examinations are taken each May by students at participating American, Canadian, and international educational institutions.
 The tests are the culmination of year-long Advanced Placement (AP)courses.
 All AP exams (with few exceptions) combine multiple-choice questions with a free-response section in either essay or problem-solving format.
 Students who receive a passing grade on the AP exam are then eligible for advanced standing in that subject area upon entrance to college or university.
 This can include being granted credit for a first year level course in the subject area.
 Individual universities vary in terms of which subjects they recognize, so parents and students are encouraged to research which post-secondary institutions will provide this opportunity in their subjects of interest.

-Southwood will begin to offer pre-AP in a number of Grade 9 subject areas in the fall of 2018.
+Southwood offers pre-AP opportunities in a number of Grade 9 & 10 subject areas.

 The College Board website (click here) also offers detailed information on the program and its benefits.

 For more information please contact the department heads of the following subject areas: